chr1srbx/Critical-Ops-Zygisk/README.md

 - Note

-I dont know if the menu is patched, don't contact me for help or spoonfeeding.
+I dont know if the menu is patched, i dont remember half of the code here, don't contact me for help or spoonfeeding.

 This source code is bad, Made it while I was making Pixel gun.